Every child deserves the fundamental right to feel safe, secure and protected.

 Conclusion

-Although we may have suffered misfortune as a child, it is never too late to re-live our childhoods and reconnect to that childlike side of ourselves.
-When we take responsibility for our happiness in life, we have the power to feel safe, heal ourselves, and create greater wholeness.
-This gift can never be taken away from us.
+When you take responsibility for your happiness in life, you reclaim the power to feel safe, heal yourself, and regain access to your innate wholeness.
+This gift can never be taken away from you.

-I hope the exercises and practices I’ve mentioned in this article help support the healing process of your precious inner child by aiding you to feel safe.
-You can read more about inner child work in the following article:
+I hope the exercises and practices I’ve mentioned in this article can help to support the healing process of your precious inner child by aiding you to feel safe.
+You can also find more inner child guidance in the following resources:

 Also feel free to take our inner child test for more insight.